The Daily Fix: Gorakhpur incident poses serious questions about Adityanath’s handling of crisis

 Doubling down on his argument that oxygen was not to blame, Singh also claimed that in August every year, the hospital regularly sees around 20 deaths of children affected by encephalitis every day.
 While these numbers do not square with official figures put out by the hospital, they should still be a source of alarm.
 If 20 children are dying everyday at a major hospital for eastern Uttar Pradesh and Bihar, there are bigger problems, not least of which is an inability to secure crucial oxygen supply.

-And then there is Union Minister of State for Health Faggan Singh Kulaste: “There may be a conspiracy behind this incident.
+Then there is Union Minister of State for Health Faggan Singh Kulaste: “There may be a conspiracy behind this incident.
 It can be clearly observed from the comparison of the figures of children’s death before 9th and after that.”
 Kulaste’s response is indicative of the broader Bharatiya Janata Party approach to any criticism of Adityanath.
 Before even examining the facts, and even as the top leaders call for it “not to be politicised”, the BJP is already out defending the its government and arguing that any questions must be part of some targeted attack.
 This lack of good faith in dealing with what should be handled as a tragic incident is on display from across the party.

 The Adityanath government must examine why its instinct is to immediately insist that the deaths could not possibly be the government hospital’s fault – thereby imperiling an impartial probe – and why its administration displays a serious lack of good faith in its handling of a genuine health crisis.
 This may be the first crisis Adityanath has had to handle, but if image management is all the administration cares for, it certainly will not be the last.